-It is a fair bet.
-Planning to retire early and finding that perfect stepped-down opportunity can be challenging.
-Early Retired and Overqualified is what can happen when Retiring and seeking a lower status position than the title you retired from.
-It puts early retirees into that overqualified category to overcome.
-This can happen when pursuing something in a new field.
-When looking for a lower stress and lower responsibility job.
+It is a fair bet that planning to retire early and finding that perfect stepped-down opportunity can be challenging.
+Early Retired and Overqualified is what can happen when retiring and seeking a lower status position than the title you retired from.
+It just puts early retirees into that overqualified category.
+This can happen when pursuing something in a new field or looking for a lower stress and lower responsibility job.
 It can hit while pursuing either full-time or part-time opportunities.

 “I’m sorry but we think you are overqualified for this position.
 But thanks for your interest”

-Most people who encounter this will see it is one of two things or a combination of both.
+Most people who encounter this will see it as one of two things or a combination of both.

 #1- This is their way of saying we are too old.
-It is pretty easy to see how throwing the “overqualified” excuse out there to exclude older applicants for whatever reason can be happening.
-But we should look at the perceived reasons an employer would want to exclude older applicants.
+It’s pretty easy to see how throwing the “overqualified” excuse out there could be used to exclude older applicants.
+But we should look at the perceived stereotypical reasons an employer would want to exclude older applicants.

 - Higher cost for medical